venkataravuri/nexthink-assignment/README.md

 # 🔥 Nexthink Interview Assignment 🎉

-Assignment response is documented in my personal Github repository at using Markdown language, 🌎 ⚓ https://github.com/venkataravuri/nexthink-assignment/
+> Refer to :globe_with_meridians: [My Github Repo](https://github.com/venkataravuri/nexthink-assignment/) for a latest copy of assignment response.
+Document is composed using Github's Markdowns.

-### 🚁 Quick Overview
+## 🚁 Quick Overview

+This document captures **high-level solution architecture** of re-engineered and re-architected solution that replaces existing single-tenant monolith solution with a **:rocket: scalable, :wavy_dash: elastic & :office: a multi-tenant solution**.

+- It explains :ferris_wheel: **To-Be Architecture** through various models/views ```Functional Architecture, Technical Architecture, Deployment Architecture, Component Designs, Technology Choices and more```, each addressing unique concerns of various stakeholders & audience.
-A high-level architecture of alternative forward-looking solution that replaces existing single-tenant solution with a scalable & elastic multi-tenant solution.
-It also highlights how the proposed solution addresses limitations & constraints for current system with a re-engineered and re-architected solution.
+- It also highlights how the proposed solution addresses limitations & constraints for current system.

-Refer to assignment problem statement [Nexthink Architecture Quiz]() for existing system contraints and goals of prposed solution.
+Refer to problem statement [Nexthink Architecture Quiz]() for current system contraints and goals of prposed solution.

-The 🎡 **to-be architecture** is explained through ```Functional Architecture, Technical Architecture, Component Designs, Deployment Architecture and more```, each addressing unique concerns for distinct stakeholders & audience.
+‼️ **Disclaimer**

 > While proposing solution, I made plenty of assumptions, also highlighed rationale behind those assumptions.

-‼️ **Disclaimer**

-System design & architecture has many approaches and alternatives, approaches that I took in prposed solution is soley based on assignment instructions with narrow descriptions.
-Hence, it could be changed based on understand use cases in depth.
-Architecure is about "Trade-offs" along with several dimensions scalability, reliability, throughput, cost-effectivness and more.
-Proposed architecture best of everything.
+Systems can be designed in many ways and has plenty alternatives, approaches that I took here considers _industry-standard practices, tools, resource constraints_ and more.
+More over **Architecure is about making "Trade-offs"** along the dimensions of scalability, reliability, throughput, cost-effectivness and more.
+Proposed architecture is best of everything.

 ### 📚 Table of Contents
 - [Assumptions]() & [Out of Scope]()